fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 The code is based on the [SHAP MNIST example](https://shap.readthedocs.io/en/stable/example_notebooks/image_examples/image_classification/PyTorch%20Deep%20Explainer%20MNIST%20example.html), available as notebook [on GitHub](https://github.com/slundberg/shap/blob/master/notebooks/image_examples/image_classification/PyTorch%20Deep%20Explainer%20MNIST%20example.ipynb).
 This notebook uses the PyTorch sample code because at this time (April 2021), SHAP does not support TensorFlow 2.0.
 [This GitHub issue](https://github.com/slundberg/shap/issues/850) tracks the work to support TensorFlow 2.0 in SHAP.

 The code for the experiments is [on this Jupyter notebook](https://github.com/fau-masters-collected-works-cgarbin/shap-experiments-image-classification/blob/master/shap-experiments-image-classification.ipynb).
+See the [instructions to run the code](./running-the-code.md) for more details.